 Generally speaking, there is a steady increase in opportunities for foreigners in the city, driven by a growing number of international companies (particularly in the IT and outsourcing sectors) which set up offices here.
 Major new research centres, being built by the city’s main universities, are also leading to a dramatic increase in the need for research scientists in many fields.
 These developments have also led to an increase in demand for qualified language teachers (of English in particular) at the city’s language schools.

-Besides the Labour Office attempting to accumulate all job vacancies – as listed below – there is no central registry you can go to learn about job openings in Brno.
+Besides the Labour Office attempting to accumulate all job vacancies – as listed below – there is no central registry you can go to, to learn about job openings in Brno.
 Perhaps the most comprehensive is the English version of the jobs.cz server (search for South Moravian Region).
-Another popular job search servers include expats.cz/jobs, jobspin.cz and acjobs.cz for more multilingual jobs, executivejob.cz for management career opportunities, itjobs.cz for IT professionals and global monster.cz.
+Other popular job search servers include expats.cz/jobs, jobspin.cz and acjobs.cz for more multilingual jobs, executivejob.cz for management career opportunities, itjobs.cz for IT professionals and global monster.cz.
 Job vacancies for (not only) French-speakers are also available through a project of the French Embassy czechemploi.fr.